nawin-viswajith/JD-JRS-MappingBot/Streamlit_ChromaDB/readme.md

 # JD-JRS Mapping Bot

+## Overview
+The JD-JRS Mapping Bot is an innovative application designed to streamline the process of mapping Job Descriptions (JD) to Job Role Specifications (JRS).
+By leveraging a combination of natural language processing and an efficient database search mechanism, the bot enables users to quickly find relevant job roles based on the provided job descriptions.
+This tool is particularly useful for HR professionals, recruiters, and organizational leaders looking to optimize job role matching and ensure that job descriptions align with standardized role specifications.

+### Key Features
+   - **Streamlit Interface:** A user-friendly web interface built with Streamlit for easy interaction.
+   - **ChromaDB Integration:** Uses ChromaDB to efficiently store and retrieve job description and role specification data.
+   - **Text Search:** Allows users to input job descriptions and receive relevant job role specifications.
+   - **Scalable:** Designed to handle large datasets with quick search capabilities.
+   - **Portable:** Easily deployable and can be shared with other users or teams.

 ## Prerequisites
 - **Python 3.x:** Ensure Python is installed.
 You can download it from [Python.org](https://www.python.org/downloads/).
 - **pip:** Typically comes with Python.
 Verify installation by running pip --version in your terminal.